btnguyenPersonal/edit/README.md

     - undo/redo limit and diff based (don't know how hard that will be)
     - file explorer
     - multithread stuff
-    - split apart code into multiple files
     - store cursor positioning between sessions
     - visual block
     - <c-o> <c-i>
     - ctrl w and ctrl backspace
-    - trim trialing space on save and update state
-    - habit: use cib for params
     - syntax highlighting for different types of files
     - get rid of process.stdout.row and use screen.height screen.width (will make easier to make status bar)
 ## todo
     - add status bar
     - mouse drag select
+    - debug mode
+    - figure out what to do if external program changed the code
     - add tests
         - mouse inputs done (might need to add drag select later)
         - helper functions for terminal done
         - normal keys
         - vim keys (bruh)
 ## blocked
-    - deal with wrapping lines // lol just don't worry about it
     - until status bar >> do i really need?
-        - show file path
+        - show file path (in linux don't need bc tmux does for me)
-        - show which mode are in
+        - show which mode are in (not really needed imo for me, might be nice if want others to use)
-        - show search string
+        - show search string (useful)
-        - show search result 5/60
+        - show search result 5/60 (useful)
-        - show if search is wrong
+        - show if search is wrong (useful) could make cursor flash red if can't find match
 ## in progress
+## done
+    - deal with wrapping lines // well that was easier than i thought
+    - trim trialing space on save and update state
+    - habit: use cib for params
+    - split apart code into multiple files
     - grepping project (need to keep the previous text searched)
-## done
     - terminal instance inside editor
     - ability to change file in editor // want to put some work to make this part really nice, might come after opening as workspace
     - change to using built in GUI stuff? might not bother with this one and do it myself